mnot/I-D/web-proxy-desc/draft.md

 192.168.5.255 would not use any proxy.

-## failDirect
+## failPage {#failPage}

-A boolean indicating whether the client should attempt to directly access the origin server if all applicable proxies are unavailable.

-When False, clients MUST NOT attempt to directly access the origin server when no proxy is available, but instead SHOULD inform the user that the proxy is unavailable. if failPage ({failPage}) is available, user agents SHOULD render it to users instead.

-When True, clients MAY do so.
-If failDirect is not present, clients MAY default to this behavior.
+A string containing a URL {{RFC3986}} for a Web page (most likely in HTML) that SHOULD be presented to users when no suitable proxy is available.

-Here, "unavailable" means when the proxy is refusing connections, or not answering HTTP/2 pings.
+A proxy is considered unavailable when it is refusing connections or not answering HTTP/2 pings.
 A stalled connection or HTTP 5xx error SHOULD NOT cause it to be considered unavailable on their own, since these conditions could be caused by upstream servers or networks.

 Clients SHOULD regularly (e.g., every 30 seconds) probe "down" proxies for availability.

-## failPage {#failPage}

-A string containing a URL {{RFC3986}} for a Web page (most likely in HTML) that SHOULD be presented to users when no suitable proxy is available.
+If failPage is absent, clients SHOULD attempt to directly connect to the origin when no suitable proxy is available.

 By its nature, the failPage is not fetched through a proxy.

 # Discovering WPD Files {#discover}